NodeBE4/opinion/_posts/2022-02-21-EnclavedMicrostate.md

 As noted, much of this is necessarily speculative because Cover doesn't just leak info constantly, but considering that new debuts at Hololive do generally take quite a long time to prepare, it does seem pretty reasonable to suggest that there was a plan to create HoloEN by late 2019 at the latest.

+----- __147.6__ -----2022-02-23 11:23:03+08:00:

+Depends which harassment: the long story short is the girl's fans mostly harassed the guy and vice versa.

+----- __147.7__ -----2022-02-23 11:25:13+08:00:

+> only one brought in wholesale from her prior company.

+Not quite, she had started as an indie, signed on with an agency briefly, and then left again a good while before getting into Hololive.

 ### 148: [Remember when people said that NFTs would be a good thing for online artists?](https://old.reddit.com/r/Buttcoin/comments/sx6azj/remember_when_people_said_that_nfts_would_be_a/), submitted on 2022-02-21 01:24:38+08:00.

 ----- __148.1__ -----2022-02-21 12:24:04+08:00: